-For example, if only one individual on the team has journeyman or master level understanding of a prioritized skill, there are opportunities for pairing, and/or knowledge sharing sessions.
+For example, if only one individual on the team has a journeyman or master-level understanding of a prioritized skill, there are opportunities for pairing, and/or knowledge sharing sessions.
 Additional learning opportunities would be things like external conferences/training programs.

 In any event, with the SM’s help, both individual and team prioritized needs have been made visible.
 And then all the SM needs to do is make sure the following are available to the team: